Blog Post

 So when posting videos, utilise your YouTube channel and make sure you include your key terms there.

-Embed related videos from YouTube onto your posts/pages to strengthen your content.
+Embed related YouTube videos in your posts/pages to strengthen your content.

 Effortless navigation is a positive for us humans and search engine crawlers.
-Crawlers are programmes that trawl (or spider) websites, discovering content.
+Crawlers are programmes that trawl (or spider) websites to discover content.
 They send data back to the search engine.

 A website is useless unless there is a simple way to move around it.
 The website menu is vital to its success and is often too complex or even hidden from sight within an elaborate design.

-Hyperlinks are part of a website’s navigation system in internal links and breadcrumbs and can make or break a website’s search engine success.
+Hyperlinks are part of a website’s navigation system, including internal links and breadcrumbs, and can make or break a website’s search engine success.

-Use hyperlinks to link your content, directing visitors to other parts of the website.
+Use hyperlinks to direct visitors to other parts of the website.
 Always make sure the links are helpful and part of the visitor’s journey.

 Breadcrumbs or just ‘crumbs’ appear at the top of web pages set deep within a website’s hierarchy.
-They link backwards almost; for example, a breadcrumb on a product page would link back to its category page.
+They link backwards; for example, a breadcrumb on a product page would link back to its category page.
 They are signposts to navigate back to categories.

 These valuable links help crawlers spider the content and find other pages to index.